craicoverflow/hangouts-chat-desktop/README.md

 ### Others

-For now I have not package this for other distros, but I can on request.
+I have not packaged this for other distros, but I can on request.
 If you want you can do this yourself by cloning this repo.